Excel PV Formula (Table of Contents)

 - Keeping “0” for Type tells us that the payment is done at the end of the month.

-- FV is optional but in some cases, where the compound interest rate is applicable, then it is recommended to consider FV (Future value).
+- FV is optional, but in some cases, where the compound interest rate is applicable, then it is recommended to consider FV (Future Value).

 This has been a guide to PV Formula in Excel.
-Here we discuss how to use PV formula in Excel along with practical examples and downloadable excel template.
+Here we discuss how to use the PV formula in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –